SEN/D Provision and Inclusion

 Mrs C Samson is our Inclusion Manager and Special Needs Co-ordinator (SENCO).
 She is supported by:

-Mrs. S Brannon – Emotional and Social support Teaching Assistant and Learning Mentor
+Mrs. S Brannon – Higher Level Teaching Assistant

 Specific expertise available to children with SEN